Sound BlasterX P5 Gaming Earbuds

 The 1.2m cable has a regular 4-pole connector which is suitable for smartphones, tablets, modern laptops and games consoles.

 To use the Sound BlasterX P5 specifically as gaming earphones for the PC and Mac, Creative have included an additional adapter.
 This splits the connection into 3-pole headphone and mic pins.
 The adapter is only about 30cm (12 inches) long, which could limit how far from the PC tower you can sit.
-It’s a little strange why Creative haven’t made this accessory longer.
+It’s a little strange why Creative hasn’t made this accessory longer.
 They provide a similar item with their Sound BlasterX H5 headphones and it’s about 1.5m in length.

 How do they perform? – I’ve used the Sound BlasterX P5’s on the PC for gaming, the iPad for watching films and on the Smartphone for music.
-Firstly, let me say, Creative were not wrong about the noise isolation, these really do block external noise.
+Firstly, let me say, Creative was not wrong about the noise isolation, these really do block external noise.
 This feature happens to be a bit of a double edge sword for me.
 They were amazing to use at the gym!
 The hideous Cross-Fit ‘abuse’ music was totally blocked out, even at a pleasant volume.
-As a downside however, I did miss a parcel delivery yesterday from not hearing the postman knock….
+As a downside, however, I did miss a parcel delivery yesterday from not hearing the postman knock….

-How do they sound? – For gaming they are rock solid.
+How do they sound? – For gaming, they are rock solid.
 They really do seem to separate individual sounds and detail far better than I’ve experienced with other headsets.
 I spent some time testing them on Fallout 4 and was blown away by the quality.